samjulien/samjulien-astro/src/data/blog/2025-01-17-understanding-burnout/index.md

 —
-title: ‘Understanding and Recovering From Burnout’
+title: ‘Understanding and Recovering from Burnout’
 slug: ‘understanding-burnout’
 description: “My journey from burnout to building a better progress system.”
 date: 2024-01-17